Meet the Team.

 Administration Team

-Jaimie is our Practice Manager, committed to providing a warm, transparent, and supportive experience for every client.
+Jaimie is our General Manager, committed to providing a warm, transparent, and supportive experience for every client.
 With a Bachelor of Human Services and personal insight as a proud neurodiverse individual, she brings deep understanding to navigating assessments, the NDIS, and support options.
 Jaimie is passionate about helping children and families and is known for her kindness, professionalism, and ever-present smile—often with a coffee in hand.

 Jaimie